All posts

 Virtual offices give your LLC a commercial address — but for non-resident founders, the real question is whether the address survives bank KYC.

-Jett Fu··Updated
+Jett Fu··Updated ·13 min read

 You form your LLC in Wyoming.
 You use a registered agent for the filing address.
 The state accepts it.
 The IRS accepts it for your EIN.
-Then you apply for a Mercury bank account — and get rejected because your address is flagged as a commercial mail receiving agency (CMRA) in the USPS ZIP+4 database.
+Then you apply for a Mercury account and get rejected because your address is flagged as a commercial mail receiving agency (CMRA) in the USPS ZIP+4 database.

 How do Alliance, Regus, and Davinci compare on price and features?